KohinaTheCat/U-Impactify/doc/sprint1/CRC Cards.md

 Collaborators:

-- Profile

-- Impact Consultant
+- ImpactConsultant

-- Impact Learner
+- ImpactLearner

 Class name: **Administrator**

-Parent class (if any): Users
+Parent class (if any): User

 Subclasses (if any): None